Luke Raley Player Props: Rays vs. Rangers

-After batting .273 with three doubles, two home runs, two walks and eight RBI in his past 10 games, Luke Raley and the Tampa Bay Rays face the Texas Rangers (who will hand the ball to Dane Dunning) at 8:05 PM ET on Monday.
+Luke Raley, with a slugging percentage of .469 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Nathan Eovaldi on the mound, July 18 at 8:05 PM ET.

-In his previous game, he went 1-for-3 with a double against the Royals.
+In his last game he had a one-hit showing (1-for-3) against the Rangers.

 Luke Raley Game Info & Props vs. the Rangers